hulvdan/cookier/TASKS_HULVDAN.md

     So if an enemy would deal 1.6 damage, that is rounded up to 2 damage, then armor is applied to the 2 damage.
     And then that number is rounded.
 So you need 6+ armor to reduce 2 damage down to 1, because you need to reduce it to under 1.5 damage for it to round down.
-* fix web build exception on killing a ton of enemies right before the wave ended
-* INTERNET stat effect: RANGE: how does it work?
-* stat effect: RANGE: weapon pos
-* stat effect: RANGE: weapon starting to shoot distance
 * stat effect: CURSE
     Enemies:
         Cursed enemies drop 33% additional materials on death.